 10 Tips For Planning An Affordable Wedding

-Planning a wedding is always stressful, especially when you’re trying to keep it affordable.
-Montana Events Services employees Jess Shaffer and Karen Schlatter have planned several weddings, and are always working to help their clients come in under budget.
-Here are their ten tips for keeping your wedding affordable.
+Planning a wedding is always stressful, especially when you're trying to keep it affordable.
+Conference & Event Services is always working to help their clients come in under budget.
+Here are ten tips for keeping your wedding affordable.

 1. Book During the Week